 When a narcissist refuses to participate in the communication and connection of a relationship, it is called stonewalling.
-It is such a common technique narcissists use to manipulate others and protect their emotional stability with one of the most common manifestations of it being blocking.
+One of the most common ways that this manifests is through blocking.

 Narcissists block you to reassure themselves of their grandiose self-perception of being someone who is powerful, in control, wanted, special, and unique.
 They aren’t necessarily angry at you, they just want to feel powerful, in control, and validated.